zlthinker/KFNet/README.md

 	|:-:|:-:|:-:|:-:|:-:|:-:|:-:|

 * **Output:** The testing program (to be introduced below) outputs a 3-d scene coordinate map (in meters) and a 1-d confidence map into a 4-channel numpy matrix for each input image.
 And then you can run your own PnP algorithms to compute the camera poses from them.
-	* The confidences are the inverse of predicted Gaussain variances / uncertainties.
+	* The confidences are the inverse of predicted Gaussian variances / uncertainties.
 Thus, the larger the confidences, the smaller the variances are.
 	* You can visualize a scene coordinate map as a point cloud via [Open3d](http://www.open3d.org/docs/release/getting_started.html) by running ```python vis/vis_scene_coordinate_map.py <path_to_npy_file>```.
 	* Or you can visualize a streaming scene coordinate map list by running ```python vis/vis_scene_coordinate_map_list.py <path_to_npy_list>```.